Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-faq.md

 ### Why are Crashes inflated in the Analytics report

-The mobile metrics Crashes is computed based on the Lifecycle start and pause API calls implemented in your mobile application.
+The metric `Crashes` is computed based on the Lifecycle start and pause API calls implemented in your mobile application.
 How can you verify if the implementation is correct:

 * Ensure that the Lifecycle extension is registered.
 * Verify that both MobileCore APIs `lifecycleStart` and `lifecyclePause` are implemented in the application based on the recommended settings for each platform.
 See the [guide for registering Lifecycle with MobileCore and adding appropriate start/pause calls](../../foundation-extensions/mobile-core/lifecycle).